Canada PR For Chef

 • Be in good health, which can be proven by a medical examination

-Another program that you can use to apply to Canada as a cook is the British Columbia Skilled Worker Express Entry program.
+Another program that you can use to apply to Canada as a chef is the British Columbia Skilled Worker Express Entry program.
 This program is designed for NOC B-level jobs.
 Applicants must have at least two years of valid work experience and be qualified in their profession to use this program.

 You should also make sure that you meet all the basic requirements for one of the federal immigration programs and that you have sufficient funds to apply.
 If you are applying as a single applicant, you must have at least CAD 23,659 in your account if you are immigrating anywhere in the province outside of Alberta.